 - No, the terminals have operated the OffPeak gates at a loss since the program’s inception in 2005.

-- In 2013, for the ninth year in a row, the MTOs at the ports have made up the shortfall in TMF revenue to ensure that the traffic mitigation and air quality benefits of the OffPeak program continue to be realized.
+- Each year since 2005, the MTOs at the ports have made up the shortfall in TMF revenue to ensure that the traffic mitigation and air quality benefits of the OffPeak program continue to be realized.

 - The TMF has never fully paid for the OffPeak Program.
 When the terminals nearly doubled the number of gate hours per week with OffPeak in 2005, container volume was expected to grow rapidly to fill the new second shift.
-However, by 2013 volume was only slightly higher than it was in 2005 (14.6 million TEUs in 2013 vs. 14.2 million TEUs in 2005).
+However, by 2016 volume was less than 10 percent higher than it was in 2005 (15.6 million TEUs in 2016 vs. 14.2 million TEUs in 2005).

-- In other words, in 2013 terminal operators ran nearly twice the number of shifts to move the same volume of cargo they did in 2005.
+- In other words, in 2016 terminal operators ran nearly twice the number of shifts to move a slightly higher volume of cargo than they did in 2005.

 - As a result, the terminals have never recovered the full costs of the night gate operations.
-The shortfall between TMF revenue and OffPeak gate costs was $64.9 million in 2013, $53.9 million in 2012, $47.1 million in 2011 and $52.4 million in 2010.
+The shortfall between TMF revenue and estimated OffPeak gate costs was $42.0 million in 2016 and $67.3 million in 2015.
 The terminal operators have paid the balance every year since 2005.

 - Major categories of operating expenses include computer software, bank transaction processing fees, and administrative support.